locdb/loc-db/README.md

 Another way to specify the configuration of the project is to use a set of predefined environment variables.
 When the project is loaded, the default values in config.js are overwritten with the values of the corresponding environment variables in case they are set.

+## Deployment
+We recommend to use a production manager for the deployment of the project such as PM2.

+## User Management
+User authentication is handled via basic username and password mechanism using Passport.js's 'Local' strategy.